DCEM: A deep complementary energy method for solid mechanics: Result

-Note that the test dataset (we only test $a=b=1$) differs from the training set. \Cref{fig: the DCM and DCM-P in Prantl stress function} shows the comparison of DCM with DCM-O, and the absolute error of DCM-O is lower than DCM in the same iteration.
-The absolute error of DCM is almost the same in the initial 10, 30, and 50 iterations, but DCM-O converges to the exact solution dramatically in those iterations. \Cref{fig: the DCM and DCM-P in Prantl stress function}m shows that the DCM-O converges faster than DCM apparently in the initial iteration, and DCM-O can reach the exact complementary energy in only 10 iterations with a small training dataset.
+Note that the test dataset (we only test $a=b=1$) differs from the training set. \Cref{fig: the DCEM and DCEM-P in Prantl stress function} shows the comparison of DCEM with DCEM-O, and the absolute error of DCEM-O is lower than DCEM in the same iteration.
+The absolute error of DCEM is almost the same in the initial 250, 500, and 750 iterations, but DCEM-O converges to the exact solution dramatically in those iterations. \Cref{fig: the DCEM and DCEM-P in Prantl stress function}m,n shows that the DCEM-O converges faster than DCEM in terms of the $\mathcal{L}_{2}^{rel}$ and $\mathcal{H}_{1}^{rel}$.